Television broadcasting in Australia: Australian Broadcasting Corporation

 ABC Television is a division of the Australian Broadcasting Corporation, established in 1956.
-ABC TV, ABC TV Plus, ABC Me and ABC News are available nationally, in addition to ABC Australia (Southeast Asian TV channel), focused at the Asia-Pacific region.
+ABC TV, ABC Family, ABC Entertains and ABC News are available nationally, in to ABC Australia, focused at the Asia Pacific region.

 ABC TV carries a variety of local and national news, current affairs, and sports coverage, as well as Australian arts and comedy programming.
 It is well known for broadcasting British programming, primarily from the BBC, ITV, and Channel 4.

-ABC TV Plus, established as a second digital-only channel called ABC2 on 7 March 2005.
+ABC Family, established as a second digital-only channel called ABC2 on 7 March 2005.
 Originally aimed at providing 'more choice, more often', the channel mainly provided repeats of popular ABC productions, such as Australian Story and Stateline, and was prohibited by law from carrying programmes from a number of genres; however, after the removal of these restrictions the channel's content was broadened considerably.
 It was announced by the ABC that, from 4 December 2017, ABC2 was to be replaced by ABC Comedy, ending the channel's 12-year run.

-ABC Me, a third digital-only kids channel began on 4 December 2009.
+ABC Entertains, a third digital-only kids channel began on 4 December 2009.

 ABC News, a digital news channel began on 22 July 2010.

 ABC Kids, a digital shared channel began on 2 May 2011.

 Special Broadcasting Service

 SBS Television is a division of the Special Broadcasting Service, founded to provide for the estimated 20% of Australians that speak a language other than English in the home, aiming to complement the ABC.

 In recent years SBS TV has begun to target a broader cross-section of the Australian community, in part because of the emergence of specialty subscription television channels aimed at such minorities.
 In addition to its free-to-air channels, SBS also has an interest in the World Movies Channel which has since been revived on free-to-air TV as SBS World Movies and it relaunched on the 1st of July 2019.

 SBS shows many non-English language films with English subtitles, and each morning shows news bulletins in foreign languages from around the world in its WorldWatch timeslot.
 In addition to this, a great deal of programming from the PBS, Arte, BBC and CBC, and even Comedy Central are shown.

 Acquired entertainment programs include the US animated series South Park, Queer as Folk and Inspector Rex.
 In addition to news and current affairs programming such as SBS World News and Dateline, the network also commissions locally produced documentaries, movies and comedy programs.
 Less-popular mainstream sports such as soccer, cycling and athletics are also shown.

-SBS currently broadcasts six channels: SBS, known as 'SBS One' between 2009 and 2015, SBS Viceland, known as SBS Two between 2009 and 2016, SBS World Movies, SBS Food, known as Food Network Australia between 2015 and 2018, NITV, also known as National indigenous Television (see #National Indigenous Television and more info about this channel in that section), and SBS WorldWatch launched on the 23rd of May of 2022.
+SBS currently broadcasts six channels: SBS, known as 'SBS One' between 2009 and 2015, SBS Viceland, known as SBS Two between 2009 and 2016, SBS World Movies, SBS Food, known as Food Network Australia between 2015 and 2018, NITV, also known as National Indigenous Television (see National Indigenous Television and more info about this channel in that section), and SBS WorldWatch launched on the 23rd of May of 2022.